csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - OpenACC is very similar compiler directive based approach for GPU programming
-    - Open standard, however, NVIDIA major driver
+    - open standard, however, NVIDIA major driver
 - Why OpenMP and not OpenACC?
-    - OpenMP is going to have a more extensive platform and compiler support
+    - OpenMP is likely to have a more extensive platform and compiler support
-    - Currently, OpenACC support in AMD GPUs is limited
+    - currently, OpenACC support in AMD GPUs is limited
-    - Currently, OpenACC can provide better performance in NVIDIA GPUs
+    - currently, OpenACC can provide better performance in NVIDIA GPUs

 # OpenACC support for AMD GPUs